 How can I propose a BOT?

+The deadline for proposing a 2019 BOT was Monday, October 14, 2019.
 Proposals are required for both new trips and to repeat a previous year’s trip.
 Members of the BOT Committee are eager to help you develop and refine your plan – and to help you find funding.